Big Sky Wildlife Spotlight: Wolves

 - A litter of wolves is usually 4 to 6 pups.

-- Pups are born with blue eyes, deaf, and blind.
+- Pups are born deaf and blind with bright blue eyes.

 - A pack of wolves can range from 2 to over 30 wolves.
 On average they run in packs between 5 and 8 wolves.